-For emergencies on nights and weekends, please call (703) 810-5202 and have the on call provider paged.
-You will need to leave your number and the doctor will call you back shortly.
+For emergencies on nights and weekends, call (703) 810-5202 and ask to speak to the on call provider.
+You will need to leave your number so the doctor can call you back shortly.

 You have discussed your surgical procedure as well as risks and benefits with Dr. Mazahery.
 For additional information, and to review pictures and animations of surgical procedures please refer to Dr. Mazahery's website at: